10mfox/Gethomepage-Tool-Box/README.md

     - **Date & Time**: Full timestamp (e.g., `10/1/2023, 5:00:00 PM`)
     - **Relative**: Human-readable time ago (e.g., `2 days ago`)
     - **Short**: Abbreviated date (e.g., `Oct 01`)
-- **High Performance (Tautulli)**: Utilizes a background caching mechanism for Tautulli.
-The application pre-loads all data on startup and then intelligently polls Tautulli for changes, ensuring the UI loads instantly without making the user wait for API calls.
+- **High Performance**: Utilizes a background caching mechanism for all data sources.
+The application pre-loads all data on startup and then intelligently polls for changes, ensuring the UI loads instantly without making the user wait for API calls.
+- **API Documentation**: Includes a built-in Swagger UI to explore and test the backend API endpoints.
+Accessible at `/apidocs`.

 ## How It Works

 The tool is composed of a Python Flask backend and a vanilla JavaScript frontend.

-- The **backend** communicates with the Tautulli API to:
+- The **backend** communicates with the Tautulli and Jellystat APIs to:
-    1.  **Prime a cache on startup** by fetching all "recently added" data from Tautulli.
+    1.  **Prime a cache on startup** by fetching all "recently added" data from all configured sources.
-    2. Run a **background thread** that polls Tautulli periodically to check for library changes (e.g., new media added).
+    2. Run a **background thread** for each source that polls periodically to check for library changes (e.g., new media added).
     3. If a change is detected, it **automatically refreshes the cache** with the latest data.
-    4. Provide on-demand API endpoints for both Tautulli and Jellystat.
+    4. Serve all data to the frontend from the high-speed in-memory cache.
-- The **frontend** provides the user interface to select a data source, choose libraries, and displays the data fetched from the backend.
+- The **frontend** provides a user interface to select a data source, filter by library, and display the cached data.
 It updates dynamically as you make selections.

 ## Setup and Installation
 This application is designed to be run as a Docker container.